Local Water Done Well

 Councils then begin working together on a joint Water Services Delivery Plan in accordance with the coalition government’s Local Water Done Well reform.

-This plan has now been accepted the Department of Internal Affairs and can be found here.
+The joint Water Services Delivery Plan has been accepted by the Department of Internal Affairs and can be found here.
 All three councils are now working on the transition phase.
+The new arrangements are expected to start coming into effect from 1 July 2027.

 Local Water Done Well is the government’s approach to reforming the way water services are delivered in New Zealand in the future.
 The aim is to address New Zealand’s long-standing water infrastructure challenges.